amitnparekh/kba-spa/README.md

-# Sample 01 - Login
+# Sample SPA for Knowledge Based Check

-The purpose of this article is to demonstrate how simple it is to set up and use the new Single Page Application SDK, and authenticate a user in your application using Auth0's Universal Login Page.
+The purpose of this article is to demonstrate how simple it is to set up and use the new Single Page Application to use with a redirect flow from Auth0 Rules after authenticating a user in your application using Auth0's Universal Login Page.

 ## Running the Sample Application